jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 Apart from being hard to define, certain things are still hard to measure accurately, in particular the visual events (_"when did my images and text become visible?"_).
 This is difficult to answer, because text rendering might depend on availability of external CSS and webfonts (and if they're pending download, this can result in so-called [Flash of Invisible Text](https://www.zachleat.com/web/fout-vs-foit/)), while the `load` event for the images has been known to not fire accurately (compared to when the pixels are actually rendered on the screen).

 Until recently the browsers simply didn't offer enough details to measure [rendering performance](https://speedcurve.com/blog/rendering-metrics/), and WebPageTest's **Speed Index** and **Visually Complete** became the gold standard.
-Those are quite complex metrics, created by taking a series of screenshots and analyzing how the rendered content changes over time, but you should [take a while to understand them](https://sites.google.com/a/webpagetest.org/docs/using-webpagetest/metrics/speed-index); they convey the user experience much better than simple metrics..
+Those are quite complex metrics, created by taking a series of screenshots and analyzing how the rendered content changes over time, but you should [take a while to understand them](https://sites.google.com/a/webpagetest.org/docs/using-webpagetest/metrics/speed-index); they convey the user experience much better than simple metrics.

 Having said that, browsers (notably Chrome) did some progress in this area in 2018, by shipping in-browser APIs like `PerformanceObserver` which expose events like [**First Contentful Paint** and **First Meaningful Paint**](https://developers.google.com/web/fundamentals/performance/user-centric-performance-metrics).